Lingyao1219/benchmark-reverse-geocoding/README.md

 * **`analyse_factors.py`**: Performs regression analysis (Logistic and Ridge) to determine which visual features (e.g., `environment`, `scene_type`) most influence prediction accuracy.
 * **`draw_feature_weights.py`**: Visualizes the feature weights calculated by `analyse_factors.py` into bar plots.
 * **`make_wordcloud.py`**: Creates a word cloud from the models' reasoning text to identify key terms used in localization.
+* **`utils.py`**: A collection of helper functions used for post-processing the `.jsonl` result files.
+This includes functions to load data into a pandas DataFrame, calculate geographic distances, and analyze prediction accuracy.